lananovikova10/diplodoc-example/docs/en/about.md

 # About Fuel

-The easiest HTTP networking library for Kotlin backed by Kotlinx Coroutines.
+The easiest HTTP networking library for Kotlin backed by [Kotlinx](*Kotlinx) Coroutines.

+[*Kotlinx]: Explaining a term or abbreviation using definition syntax.

 {% cut "Click to see more" %}